-At the 10-plus practice level another set of issues appear.
-Even though you now have your spreadsheets, KPIs, SOPs, operational policies, organizational chart, defined accountabilities, experienced staff and senior executives in the right positions – it’s still not working at the level you know is possible.
+At the 10+ location practice level, another set of issues appears.
+Even though you now have your spreadsheets, KPIs, SOPs, operational policies, organizational charts, defined accountabilities, experienced staff and senior executives in the right positions, it’s still not working at the level you know is possible.

-Numbers aren’t bad, but they’re not great either.
+Your numbers aren’t bad, but they’re not great either.
 Expenses seem a little out of control, but you’re working on that.
-The company feels sluggish, not acutely responsive.
-It feels as though takes longer than it should to get things done.
-Everything seems like it requires more effort than it should.
-It’s hard to sustain any momentum that is gained.
+The company feels sluggish — not acutely responsive.
+It feels as though it takes longer than it should to get things done.
+Everything requires too much effort.
+It’s hard to sustain your momentum.

-The quality and potency of leadership that got you to 10-plus, won’t get you much higher.
-The senior team, not just you, now needs to lead.
+The quality and potency of leadership that got you to this level won’t get you much higher.
+The senior team — not just you — needs to lead.
 Your senior team needs to be more responsible and accountable, and operate with greater integrity.
-The senior team needs to be far more self-governing and self-managing.
-And that means your leadership must also transform – to have others be leaders.
+They need to be far more self-governing and self-managing.
+That means your leadership must also transform to include more than one leader.

-And, the culture that has been loosely developed is insufficient to generate the conditions necessary for more solid and trusting relationships, much stronger communication effectiveness, and greater and more consistent execution of accountabilities.
-Culture is king not a bunch of pawns on the board
+The culture that has been loosely developed does not have the conditions necessary for solid trusting relationships, strong communication, or consistent enforcement of accountabilities.
+Culture is the king — not a bunch of pawns on the board.

-It’s now time for strong leadership development of yourself and the senior staff along with focused cultural development throughout the enterprise.
+It’s now time for strong leadership development of yourself and the senior staff, in addition to focused cultural development throughout the enterprise.